Frames, their relatives and reproducing kernel Hilbert spaces: Introduction

 It has been observed in several articles \cite{hedera00,hogira13,jale15} that $R(\Psi)$ depends on the underlying measure space $(X,\mu)$.
 In particular, if a (lower semi-)frame has finite redundancy, then it follows that $(X,\mu)$ is atomic.
 The proofs in the aforementioned papers all rely in one way or the other on the following argument: If the redundancy of a frame is zero (finite), then

 which implies that $(X,\mu)$ is atomic.
-We will give a new proof here using the reproducing kernel Hilbert space structure of the range of $C_\Psi$.
-It is interesting to note that upper semi-frames behave essentially different in this regard.
-We show that there exist upper semi-frames on non-atomic measure spaces with redundancy zero.

-As a side product, we conclude that efforts to generalize Riesz bases to the continuous setting \cite{arkatota12,gaha03} cannot succeed.
-This is because the underlying measure space of a frame with redundancy zero is atomic (and therefore discrete).
-Moreover, we show that every frame can be split into a discrete and a strictly continuous Bessel system.
+We present a new proof in Section~\ref{subsec:frames-and-redund} using that $\ran C_\Psi$ is a RKHS, which, in our opinion, better explains the underlying structure of the problem.
+This result also shows that all efforts to generalize the notion of Riesz bases ($R(\Psi)=0$), see \cite{arkatota12,gaha03}, to the setting of measure spaces that are not atomic, are essentially an attempt to square the circle.
+The measure space of a continuous Riesz basis is always atomic and every such system can therefore be written as a discrete family of vectors, see Corollary~\ref{cont-riesz-is-discrete}.

+For upper semi-frames on the other hand, there is no connection between the structure of the measure space and the redundancy.
+In particular, we give a sufficient condition for the existence of upper semi-frames indexed by a non-atomic measure space with redundancy zero, see Proposition~\ref{upper-zero-redun}.

-The final part of this paper is concerned with characterizing the ranges of the analysis operators of a reproducing pair.
-The omission of the frame inequalities causes the problem that $\ran C_\Psi$ need no longer be contained in $L^2(X,\mu)$.
-We will demonstrate how a reproducing pair intrinsically generates a pair of reproducing kernel Hilbert spaces and calculate the reproducing kernel.
+Finally, Section~\ref{sec:rep-pair-rkhs} is concerned with characterizing the ranges of the analysis operators of a reproducing pair.
+The omission of the frame inequalities causes the inconvenience that $\ran C_\Psi$ and $\ran C_\Phi$ need no longer be contained in $L^2(X,\mu)$.
+Therefore, in \cite{ansptr15} a pair of Hilbert spaces, intrinsically generated by a reproducing pair, was introduced to study this problem.
+We demonstrate that these spaces are actually RKHS and calculate the reproducing kernels.

-This paper is organized as follows.
-After introducing the main concepts in Section \ref{sec:prel-rkhs} we first consider systems on reproducing kernel Hilbert spaces in Section \ref{sec:char-RKHS}.
-Then, in Section \ref{redundancy-section} we investigate the redundancy of continuous (semi-)frames.
-Finally, we show how a reproducing pair intrinsically generates a pair of RKHSs in Section \ref{sec:rep-pair-rkhs} and characterize the reproducing kernels.